Buying an Internal Frame Pack for Hiking and Backpacking

 While the most padded hip belt may seem like the best hip belt in the store, once out on the trail, many ultra-padded (albeit comfortable-looking) hip belts are poorly made and will collapse onto the pelvis.

 This results in discomfort at best, but it can also lead to bruising and even muscular-skeletal injuries.
 The best hip belt is actually reasonably stiff and will present lots of surface area specific to the hiker’s pelvic shape.

 Adjustable Shoulder Straps Keep the Backpack in Place When Hiking

 A hiking backpack with only a frame and a hip belt would be fairly ineffective unless the hiker was bent uncomfortably forward all day.
 Enter the shoulder straps.
 Shoulder straps fit over the shoulders and usually attach in the front with a sternum strap.

 While the shoulder straps do take a small percentage of the load, they are far more important in terms of keeping the load in place and helping the hiker maintain balance, especially in technical terrain.
 Like the hip belt, the backpacker should avoid comfortable-looking, “puffy” shoulder straps.

 Instead, look for a good combination of padding, stiffness, and, perhaps most importantly, ease of adjustment.

 Most Quality Backpacks Come in Many Sizes

-There are many other considerations when selecting a backpack, but, at the bare minimum, it is essential the hiker purchases a backpack that has a well-designed internal frame, a hip belt that matches the hiker’s pelvic profile and adjustable shoulder straps that will keep the load in place mile after mile.
+There are many other considerations when selecting a backpack, but, at the bare minimum, it is essential they hiker purchase a backpack that has a well-designed internal frame, a hip belt that matches the hiker’s pelvic profile, and adjustable shoulder straps that will keep the load in place mile after mile.